openinterpreterlabs/.github/profile/README.md

 ## Welcome to OI Labs 👋

-### This repo exists to fix bugs and demonstrate all experiments and creative ideas for OI
+### This repo exists to fix bugs and demonstrate all experiments and creative ideas for OI (more coming soon)
 <!--

 **Here are some ideas to get you started:**